 The specs don't match up with the very best gaming mice out there, but if you're going for the Speedlink Sovos then you're doing it for the design.
 You might be a few milliseconds slower in your response times but your gaming hand will thank you for using a mouse that makes hand health a priority.

 It's precise enough for office work, and with two buttons for dedicated internet navigation, the iMouse E9 also works well when surfing at home.
 Its optical tracking can work on almost any surface, so you won’t even need a mousepad to use it.
-Definitely worth a place on our best vertical mouse of 2019 list.
+Definitely worth a place on our best vertical mouse list.

 Evoluent is one of the market leaders in vertical mice, so it only seems fitting to feature one of its most popular models in our list of ergonomic rodents.
 This is a wireless model, offering a strong signal, so there's no need to worry about it cutting out while you’re clicking away in the office.